 Tips to make taking a multivitamin easier!

 As a dietitian who counsels pregnant moms, I often hear from clients that they can’t take a prenatal vitamin because it makes them throw up.
-According to a Motherisk study, it is the size of the multivitamin that is the main reason why pregnant moms can’t keep it down.
-Sometimes, it’s the iron content that makes the multivitamin hard to tolerate.

 At Toronto Public Health, we recommend that pregnant women take a prenatal vitamin every day as the nutrients in the vitamin help you have a healthy pregnancy and a healthy baby.
 So how do you do this if you’re struggling?

 Try these simple tips to make it a little easier: